meanie/angular-api/README.md

 The base URL defaults to the API base URL, but you can specify a different base URL for a specific endpoint, for example if connecting to a 3rd party URL.

 #### url [string]
-The url part of an endpoint defaults to its name, but you can override it by specifying a custom url .
+The url part of an endpoint defaults to its name, but you can override it by specifying a custom url.

-#### model [string | bool]
+#### model [string]
-You can specify a custom default model per endpoint, or set it to `false` to not use model wrapping for the endpoint or `true` to use the default model.
+Name of the service to use for JSON to model conversion.

 #### actions [object]
 A hash of actions with the action name/accessor as keys and the action config as values.